booksaw/repo-history-visualisor/README.md

 This builds the front-end react app and runs the springboot applciation

 You can then access the project at [http://localhost:8080](http://localhost:8080)

-## Downloadable JAR

-Alternatively, you can download the latest build from [GitHub Actions](https://github.com/booksaw/repo-history-visualiser/actions).

-Simply click on the latest "Maven Test and Package" action, scroll to the bottom, and download the `.jar` file.

 ## Other scrips
 ### `npm test`